ajaxorg/treehugger/README.md

     node.collectTopDown("Num(_)").debug();

 This will traverse the AST and look for nodes that match the Num(_) pattern, where _ (a wildcard) can be anything.
-The result of the `collect` call in this case will be:
+The result of the `collectTopDown` call in this case will be:

     [Num("2"), Num("3"), Num("1")]